Understanding your retirement income options

 What will you do with your super when you retire?

 You have plenty of flexibility as there’s a wide range of options inside and outside superannuation.
-But this is a complex area, with tax and government entitlement implications, and your needs may change over time, too.
-It might be helpful to talk to a professional financial adviser about things like tax on superannuation withdrawals before making any significant decisions.
+But this is a complex area, with tax and government entitlement implications, opens in new window, and your needs may change over time.
+It is always a good idea to talk to a professional financial adviser about things like tax on superannuation withdrawals before making any significant decisions.

 Accessing your superannuation

-When you reach your superannuation access age (or ‘preservation age’) and you’re eligible to withdraw your super, you can simply leave it where it is and continue adding to it.
-If there’s been a downturn in the market, you might want to wait for it to improve but you could pay more tax on your earnings than if you invested the money in an income stream.
+When you reach your superannuation access age (or ‘preservation age’) and you’re eligible to withdraw your super, you have the option to leave it where it is and continue adding to it.
+If there’s been a downturn in the market, you might want to wait for it to improve.
+If you do, you could pay more tax on your earnings than if you invested the money in an income stream.

 Retirement pension fund